 You can edit MMOGO_Core.ini yourself to add more profiles, or use the menu option File->Profile from within the application to do so with a GUI.

-If the same section+property name is encountered more than once, the most recent one will override any previous ones (which allows for having “default values” specified in Core or a parent Profile that are then overwritten by a specific child Profile).
-However, the same property name can be used in more than one section and will be considered different properties.
-There is also a special unnamed “root” section at the top of each file before the first section label is encountered, which is where the ParentProfile property mentioned earlier is placed.
+If the same section+property name is encountered more than once, the most recent one will override any previous ones (which is what allows for profiles to override properties of their parent/core profile).
+However, the same property name can be used in more than one section and will be considered a different property.
+There is also a special unnamed “root” section at the top of each file before the first section label is encountered, where certain special properties like the aforementioned ParentProfile property go.

 The .ini files are formatted as follows: